postman-open-technologies/augur/docs/new-install.md

 - "User" is the PSQL database user, which is `augur` if you followed instructions exactly
 - "Password" is the above user's password
-- "Host" is the domain used with nginx, e.g. `ai.chaoss.io`
+- "Host" is the domain used with nginx, e.g. `ai.chaoss.io`. `localhost` if your PostgreSQL database runs on the same machine.
 - "Port" is 5432 unless you reconfigured something
 - "Database" is the name of the Augur database, which is `augur` if you followed instructions exactly
 - The GitHub token created earlier